nikitadole712/orderfood/README.md

 This project has following functionalities:

-1. It allow users to browse food ittems.
+1. Browse food items

-2. It allow users to Signup and Login.
+2. Signup and Sign in

-3. It allow users to place order.
+3. Add to cart and Checkout

 ### Sign Up & Sign In

-User can signup using his information also can login after signup.
+User can sign up using his information and can login after sign up.

 ![Screenshot from 2023-06-05 19-13-54](https://github.com/nikitadole712/orderfood/assets/104484902/7a37a62d-cbc2-4235-b7ad-0b5d98534f98)